-POWERS conducted an in-depth analysis of the company's manufacturing, distribution and customer service operations, and its management operating system.
+Our team conducted an in-depth analysis of the company's manufacturing, distribution and customer service operations, and its management operating system.
 We identified numerous deficiencies that were hampering productivity, driving up labor costs, and hiding opportunities for improvement:

 - Management tools were inadequate.
 Only one-third of basic management operating system elements existed or worked, of which 43 percent needed to be upgraded.
 Without the necessary tools and information, frontline supervisors could not effectively manage their people. - Supervisors were not managing the amount of work, and there was a lot of slack time.
-They did not realize that they spent 62 percent of their time on administrative tasks (mostly meetings), instead of actively supervising and problem-solving to meet schedule or satisfy customer needs. - An atmosphere of complacency countered any pressure to identify operational weaknesses, address problems, or improve. - Without critical visibility into variable work volumes or capacities, managers could not plan needed resources or work effectively.
+They did not realize that they spent 62 percent of their time on administrative tasks (mostly meetings), instead of actively supervising and problem-solving to meet schedule or satisfy customer needs.